Sturmflut/sturmflut.github.io/_posts/2015-05-04-hacking-the-bq-part-1-bootloader-fastboot-recovery.markdown

 Method 2: To access the Bootloader Menu using an attached computer, while the device is powered on:

-* Make sure the phone is in developer mode
+* Make sure the phone is in [developer mode]({% post_url 2015-05-08-hacking-ubuntu-touch-part-4-developer-mode-and-ADB %})
-* Make sure `adb devices` lists the device
+* Make sure `adb devices` lists the phone
 * Run `adb reboot bootloader`
-* Make sure `fastboot devices` lists the device
+* Make sure `fastboot devices` lists the phone

-Method 3: Turn the device off and then press all three keys (POWER, VOLUME UP and VOLUME DOWN) until the display turns on (about three seconds).
+Method 3: Turn the phone off and then press all three keys (POWER, VOLUME UP and VOLUME DOWN) until the display turns on (about three seconds).

 You can now use the `fastboot` command to work with the device.